christopherlye/caroushare/README.md

 **Project 3: Caroushare**
 Save money, share textbook la!
+A platform for you to trade, share, give your textbooks away.

 **Description**
 <PLACEHOLDER>